 Domestic violence continues to be a huge concern in South Africa and beyond.
 A study by Vodafone Foundation that surveyed 4,715 working men and women across 9 countries (including South Africa) found that 1 in 3 people had experienced domestic abuse.
 This affects not only their home life but their work life too.

-While initiatives such as Vodacom’s Employee Assistance Programme provide aid to those who need it, as a victim of gender violence, there are steps you can take to protect yourself.
+Vodacom strongly encourages female empowerment and, as such, has created initiatives such as Vodacom’s Employee Assistance Programme to provide aid to those who need it.
+Beyond accessing these programmes for assistance, as a victim of gender violence, there are additional steps you can take to protect yourself.
 Note that taking these precautions does not mean living in fear or giving power to your abuser.
 It is about protecting yourself and being aware of potentially dangerous situations.

 Here are 5 measures you can take right now to empower yourself.